mariechatfield/tutorials/firebase/README.md

 Use Firebase to create a simple database without having to write any server-side code.
 Don't have any web development experience?
 No problem!
 Use the provided code samples and make them your own.

+*This tutorial was originally developed as a workshop for [FemmeHacks](http://femmehacks.io/) 2016.*

 ## Table of Contents

 1. [Setup your first Firebase application](steps/step1_setup.md)